-Thomas PM Barnett, who knows as much about resolving worldwide political and military disputes as anyone, did a short post linking over to this super-cool Washington Post visual showing where countries rank on grain imports and exports.
+Thomas PM Barnett, who knows as much about resolving worldwide political and military disputes as anyone, did a short post [link no longer exists] linking over to this super-cool Washington Post visual showing where countries rank on grain imports and exports.
 I fear an increase in disputes caused by food shortages, but my resolution for this is Taco Del Mar, as this always works to calm the temper of my ten year old daughter.
 Honestly, it does.

 Unfortunately, even our hallowed blawgosphere is enmeshed in a bitter war between we practicing lawyers on one side and “lawprofs and nut jobs” on the other.
 My friend Kevin O’Keefe of Real Lawyers Have Blogs explains why this war is so important and also does his best to rally the real lawyer troops.
 People, people, people, “we don’t need to escalate.
 You see, war is not the answer….”
 Fortunately, few listen to professors or nut jobs anyway.
 Build a Solo Practice thinks “for profit websites should at least ask for permission to use another blog’s entire feed” I agree both on principle and because proper manners mitigate disputes.